 You’ve been lucky up till now, but that safety briefing could save your life.

 Even if you don’t need to watch the steward put on a lifejacket, make sure you know where the emergency exit is and, if you’re seated in an emergency exit row, that you know how to open it.
+Delaying dozing off under your eye mask to keep you safe is a good trade!

 5. Don’t overdo the alcohol